Kantan-Streaming/Core/README.md

-# Core API Backend
+# KantanBot Core API Backend

 ### Description:

-* Core API Backend - Backend which utilizes the twitch API to provide functionality
+* KantanBot Core API Backend - Backend which utilizes the twitch API to provide functionality

 ### Documentation:

 There is no application documentation.
 However, there is a REST documentation for developers below.

 ### Requirements:

-Maven is required.

 A MariaDB server is required.